Fear of the millennium - among conservative Christians:

 prepare for their anticipated Armageddon by committing robberies to finance their

 2002.
-Large numbers of people expect the end of the world and the return of Christ in the
+Large numbers of people expected the end of the world and the return of Christ in the

 massive disappointment, affecting tens of millions of Christians.
-Some
+There was concern that some

-disillusioned, and will start searching for reasons why the end times did not happen.
+disillusioned, and would start searching for reasons why the end times did not happen.

-There is the possibility that some religious leaders might return to preaching a
+There was the possibility that some religious leaders might return to preaching a

-widespread belief that was held in the 19th century: that Jesus' second coming is being
+widespread belief that was promoted in the 19th century: that Jesus' second coming is being

 delayed until many more people are converted to Christianity.
 Those same leaders might

-point to the rise in popularity among minority religions, and the
+point to the rise in popularity among minority religions, the rise of secularism, and the

-decline of Christianity in North America as a major factor which is
+decline of Christianity in North America as a major factor that

-delaying Christ's return.
-The result could be violence by a very small
+delayed Christ's return.
+The result might have been violence by a very small

 percentage of Christians directed against small religious

 leaders and groups who had raised end-time anticipation to a fever pitch.
-We might see a
+We might have seen a

 replication of the events in the year 1000 when many disillusioned people in Western